In this post we will take a closer look at three more advanced and popular frameworks: Backbone.js, Ember.js and AngularJS

 If you are starting from scratch, Angular is the best recommendation.
 It is the way to go because it’s taking off.
 It will remain that way unless problems arise from the roadmap, within the community, the project, or the development.
 It might happen, since Angular is getting a little more complicated, but right now it’s hot to get.

 It can do quite a lot of amazing stuff, like 2-way bindings, helpful out of the box directives and filters.
 Angular also has quite nice support for module dependencies and injections; it has services and factories which become reusable parts for your app.
 It also enforces quite strongly separation between logic and presentation which allows you to make UI presentation variants quickly while the underlying logic remains the same.
+We can also integrate visuals with angular.
+Hence, it allows to create interactive data visualizations.

 It may be difficult to learn and may require you to structure your code in a particular way but once you get the hang of things, you can be very productive with it.